What Is the Best Nail Dryer Machine for Regular Polish?

 Are you convinced?
 Good.
 Let’s take a look at the best nail polish dryers for your regular manicure.

-The Best Portable Nail Polish Dryer: USpicy Seashell Manicure Fan
+1. The Best Portable Option: USpicy Seashell Manicure Fan

 If you paint your nails now and then, you will best be served by a simple nail polish dryer.
 These are small yet effective machines, designed to fit one hand at a time - which is fine at home, as you would normally be painting one hand at a time anyway.

-Best For The Salon Or Serious Home Manicurist: Thermal Spa Professional Nail Polish Dryer
+3. For The Salon or Serious Home Manicurist: Thermal Spa Professional

 This one is truly professional quality, and designed to last through many, many years of nail drying.
 It features a six-minute programmed cycle - two minutes of fan-only, three minutes of fan plus black light, and one minute of fan only to finish the process.
 However, you can also use the dryer with just the fan.
 I honestly have not been able to discern just what the black lights do for your polish, but some people swear by their ability to dry your polish harder than usual, preventing chips.